 Permissions within a role granted at the project level are automatically propagated in all the subprojects of this project.

-The View project and all parent projects permission allows you to view not only the project (with its subprojects) but its parent projects too.
+The View project and all parent projects permission allows viewing not only the project (with its subprojects) but its parent projects too.

 Changing Authorization Mode

-Unless explicitly configured, the simple authorization mode is used when TeamCity is working in the Professional mode and per-project is used when working in the Enterprise mode.
+Unless explicitly configured, the simple authorization mode is used in TeamCity Professional and per-project is used in TeamCity Enterprise.

 Simple Authorization Mode

-Users with no restrictions; corresponds to the System Administrator role in the per-project authorization mode
+User with no restrictions; corresponds to the System Administrator role in the per-project authorization mode.

 Per-Project Authorization Mode

-TeamCity System Administrators have no restrictions in their permissions, and have all of the project administrator's permissions.
-They can create and manage users' accounts, authorize build agents and set up projects and build configurations, edit the TeamCity server settings, manage TeamCity licenses, configure server data clean-up rules, change VCS roots, and so on.
+Has no restrictions in permissions, and has all of the Project Administrator's permissions. Сan create and manage user accounts, authorize build agents, set up projects and build configurations, edit the TeamCity server settings, manage TeamCity licenses, configure server data clean-up rules, change VCS roots, and so on.

-Project Viewer has read-only access to projects and can only view the project, its parent and subprojects.
-Project Viewer does not have permissions to view agent details.
+Has read-only access to projects and can only view the project, its parent, and subprojects.
+Does not have permissions to view agent details.

-Project Developer is a person who usually commits changes to a project.
-He/she can start/stop builds, reorder builds in the build queue, label the build sources, review agent details, start investigation of a failed build.
+Usually commits changes to a project.
+Can start/stop builds, reorder builds in the build queue, label the build sources, review agent details, start investigation of a failed build.